-You will receive a pension increase of 3% on January 1 following your first full year of retirement.
-These annual increases are compounded on the previous year's annuity.
-Pension increases are not limited by the 85% maximum retirement benefit.
+Annual increases to your pension begin the January 1 following your attainment of age 67 or the January 1 following the first full year of retirement, whichever is later.
+The annual increase is the lesser of: 3% or the annual unadjusted percentage increase in the Consumer Price Index-U. Annual increases are compounded on the previous year's annuity.
+Pension increases are not limited by the maximum retirement benefit.